 No policy guarantees safe practice.
-It is ensuring awareness of our policy and procedures and our compliance with this policy that assures we are fulfilling our responsibility to safeguard the children, young people and adults at risk from harm with whom we work.
+It is ensuring awareness of our policy and procedures and our compliance with this policy that assures we are fulfilling our responsibility to safeguard the children, young people and vulnerable adults with whom we work.

-All our Trustees, employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or adults at risk are given a full briefing on our Safeguarding Policy and Procedures before commencing work with us, and a copy of our Safeguarding Policy for their records.
-This is the responsibility of our DSO.
+All our employees (including freelance workers), Project Contributors and volunteers who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or vulnerable adults are given a full briefing on our safeguarding policy and procedures before commencing work with us, and a copy of our policy for their records.
+This is the responsibility of our Designated Safeguarding Officer.

-Our DSO is responsible for ensuring we comply with our policy in practice and should raise concerns relating to this with the LTS, at any time.
+Our Designated Safeguarding Officer is responsible for ensuring we comply with our policy in practice and should raise concerns relating to this with the Director, at any time.
 A compliance checklist is used annually to support this.

-Our Director - together with our DDSO - investigates how we have fulfilled the commitments within this policy in practice on an annual basis and reports this to the Trustees.
+Our Director - together with our Deputy Designated Safeguarding Officer - investigates how we have fulfilled the commitments within this policy in practice on an annual basis and reports this to the Trustees.
 Our Director is responsible for investigating any breaches in our compliance and, together with the Safeguarding Team, ensuring appropriate steps are taken to address them.

 This Safeguarding Policy is reviewed annually by the Safeguarding Team.
 Any arising recommendations for revision must be approved by the Director and the Trustees.
-The DSO has responsibility for ensuring any changes made to the policy are clearly communicated to all Trustees and employees.
-The DSO also has responsibility for ensuring that any changes made to the policy are clearly communicated to any freelance workers, Project Contributors and/or volunteers if such changes are made during any given period in which they been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or adults at risk.
+The Designated Safeguarding Officer has responsibility for ensuring any changes made to the policy are clearly communicated to all Trustees and employees.